-That is why today, now that we've got our Christmas spirit lingering in the happy space in our tummies, I'm going to go off on a rant about publishing trends.
+That is why today, now that we've got Christmas spirit lingering in the happy space in our tummies, I'm going to rant about publishing trends.

-So what are publishing trends?
-The answer is that publishing trends, at least the ones I'm referring to, are those annoying little things that happen when suddenly someone's book gets really famous and becomes a phenomenon.
-Suddenly publishers (and readers) are about this new trend, publishing mega amounts of the genre.
-It doesn't take long for everyone to get sick of that trend, and by that point, the publisher is already out there looking for the next one.
+What are publishing trends?
+They are those annoying little things that happen when suddenly someone's book gets becomes a phenomenon.
+Suddenly publishers (and readers) are all about this new trend, publishing mega amounts of the genre.
+It doesn't take long for people to get sick of it, and by that point, the publisher is already out there looking for something different.

-Publishing trends are the bane of my existence (and many other writers), because they make it very difficult at times for good, well-meaning authors to get published.
-A writer will have written a book in a particular style, you see, and then suddenly a book in that genre will become a phenomenon, and now no publishers will take their work because it's already too late for that genre--at least for the next few years.
+Publishing trends are the bane of my existence because they make it difficult at times for good, well-meaning authors to get published.
+A writer will have written a book they love, and then a book in that genre becomes a phenomenon, and if the writer can't jump on the trend right away, no publishers will take their work later--at least for the next few years.
 So the writer is left crying out in the desert, cursing whatever book just ruined their chances.

-Yup.
-The Hunger Games set off that one.
-If you're at all familiar with YA fiction, you've probably noticed that trend.
-I bet you could name a few recent books other than The Hunger Games right off the top of your head.
-I mentioned that myself in a post a while back.
+Oftentimes, once you have proof of a new trend, it's too late.
+The last thing I heard, zombies were considered the next it thing, which means that anyone writing a zombie story is out of luck today.
+Another genre out of luck right now is dystopians in the vein of The Hunger Games.
+If you're at all familiar with YA fiction, you've probably noticed the related trend.
+I bet you could name a few recent books right off the top of your head.
 So you dystopian writers who are struggling right now, you can blame Suzanne Collins.
-But try not to riot too much, because I do really like her and her work.
+But try not to riot too much because I do really like her and her work.

 So that is why publishing trends are of the devil.
 Someday, I will be published and I will become a bestselling phenomenon, and then writers can weep as they find themselves suddenly unable to publish their awesome speculative fiction about psychics.